Browser evidence beyond raw API calls

 Keep stealth, recaptcha, and other puppeteer-extra plugins.

-Use raw Puppeteer APIs when the workflow needs lower-level control.
+Use raw Puppeteer APIs when the test needs lower-level browser access.

 Add Glubean assertions, traces, screenshots, and lifecycle on top of that stack.

-Browser steps sit in the same Glubean workflow model you already use for API verification.
+Browser steps stay in the same model you already use for API verification.

-You keep low-level control and the plugin ecosystem you already trust instead of starting over.
+Keep low-level access and the plugin ecosystem you already trust.

-The browser flow can run locally, in CI, and later in Cloud without changing what the workflow is.
+Run locally, in CI, and later in Cloud without changing the artifact.

-When part of the path happens in the browser, you still own one workflow story from authoring to CI to Cloud.
+When the path moves into the browser, you still keep one artifact from authoring to CI to Cloud, with browser-specific proof attached to the same run history.

 tests/login.test.ts